 Ikea Detolf – Glass Habitat

-If you want the biggest hamster cage in the world, then look no further than the IKEA Detolf.
+If you want the biggest hamster habitat in the world, then look no further than the IKEA Detolf.
 The Detolf is a glass door furniture cabinet but as luck would have it, makes an excellent home for a hamster or other small rodents.
 German hamster enthusiasts initially discovered this fantastic hack, but it has now become popular across the world where IKEA stores are available.

 Hamster Accessories, Bedding & Toys

 Below are some of our favourite toys, food, and accessories for your hamster friend.
 It is vital to furnish your hamsters cage with the right toys and accessories to maintain a healthy and happy pet.

 Bedding / Substrate – To Prevent Bad Odors